 2 The Federal Courts (State Jurisdiction) Act 1999 s.
 18, which would have amended this Act, did not come into operation and was repealed by the Acts Amendment (Federal Courts and Tribunals) Act 2001 s.
 16.

-3 The Acts Amendment (Federal Courts and Tribunals) Act 2001 s.
-39, which would have amended this Act, was expressed to come into operation on the commencement of Pt.
-4-10 of the Administrative Review Tribunal Act 2001 of the Commonwealth.
-As that Commonwealth Act has not been passed, s.
-39 has not come into operation.
+3 Section 39 of this Act had not come into operation when it was deleted by the Statutes (Repeals and Miscellaneous Amendments) Act 2009 s.
+16.

 4 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

 5 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
 23 reads as follows: